nrossidb/nrossidb/README.md

 - :cloud: I’m currently learning cloud computing!
 Diving headfirst into the worlds of AWS and Snowflake

-- :guitar: Some of my hobbies include electric gutiar, fitness, and supporting my favorite sports teams (Lets Go Mets, Devils, and Giants!)
+- :guitar: Some of my hobbies include electric guitar, fitness, and supporting my favorite sports teams (Lets Go Mets, Devils, and Giants!)

 - 📫 Reach me at nrossi3654@gmail.com